Last Updated on March 26, 2021

 There are DB trains running all over Germany.
 They are spacious, comfortable and go fast – very fast – up to 200 km p/h apparently.
 In first class you also get an in-seat service of food and drink.
 The attendants all speak English

-There is also restaurant in some of the trains but we were reluctant to leave our belongings after being warned about the possibility of pickpockets on the train.
+There is also a restaurant on some of the trains but we were reluctant to leave our belongings after being warned about the possibility of pickpockets on the train.

 EC trains (Eurocity trains)